Date of Award

 Health literacy influences health behavior and the use of health services, which impacts health outcomes and health costs in society.
 At an individual level, ineffective communication due to poor health literacy will result in errors, poor quality, and risks to patient safety (Schyve, 2007).
 At a population level, health literate persons are able to participate in the ongoing public and private dialogues about health, medicine, scientific knowledge and cultural beliefs (Zarcoolas, Pleasant, & Greer, 2005).
 Advancing health literacy will allow for greater autonomy and personal empowerment.
 Consequently, low health literacy can be addressed by educating persons to become more resourceful (Sorenson et al., 2012).

 Danehower, Amy, "Qualitative Evaluation of MaineHealth Learning Resource Center's Perceived Value on Patient Empowerment and Health Literacy" (2017).
-Muskie School Capstones.
+Muskie School Capstones and Dissertations.
 147.